MatthewDishington/Asteroids/README.md

 http://www.codeskulptor.org/#user40_AZtREUXqtU_7.py

 To do:

-1. Thruster graphics
-2. Explosions graphics
+1. Explosions graphics
-3. Add asteroids to main screen
+2. Add asteroids to main screen
-4. Make Ship easier to use (shoot and move at same time)
+3. Make Ship easier to use (shoot and move at same time)

 Nice to have
 -------------